d-najd/PathFinder/README.md

 # PathFinder

-A pathfinding visualization tool that finds and displays the optimal route from point A to point point B
+A pathfinding visualization tool that finds and displays the optimal route from point A to point B

 ## Features